tomgxz/Kraken/REPORT.md

   }
   ```

-  The `addSectionModal_populate` function is also called when a new navigation item is selected.
-It calles the `addSectionModal_clearCurrentPreviews` to clear the current sections, iterates through all of the sections in the passed `data` argument, and adds each one to the section.
+  The `addSectionModal_populate` function is also called when selecting a new navigation item.
+It calls the `addSectionModal_clearCurrentPreviews` to clear the current sections, iterates through all of the sections in the passed `data` argument, and adds each one to the section.
 It will also add the event listeners to add the section to the content once the functionality has been built.
-I had to experiment with different ways of adding the section to the modal, as `innerHTML += section` wasn't able to do it correctly in this instance.
+I had to experiment with different ways of adding the section to the modal, as `innerHTML += section` was not able to do it correctly in this instance.

   ```js
   function addSectionModal_populate(data) {